What Is It?

 If you are treated for choroidal melanoma, you will need to be monitored for the rest of your life.
 This helps doctors determine whether the cancer has spread to other parts of the body.

-Doctors disagree whether choroidal melanoma should be treated if it already has spread when it is diagnosed.
+Treatment of choroidal melanoma that has already spread beyond the eye has had very limited success.
 There is little evidence that radiation or surgery to remove the eye affects the outcome in these cases.
 Researchers are studying whether chemotherapy given after the eye is removed can reduce the risk of death from metastatic choroidal melanoma.
+Newer biological therapies are also being tested.

 When to Call a Professional